jasedit/pymmd/README.rst

 .. code:: bash

-  sudo python -c "import pymmd; pymmd.build_mmd('/usr/local/lib')"; sudo ldconfig
+  python -c "import pymmd; pymmd.build_mmd()"

-Which will install the required library and update the library cache to make it ready for operation.
+Which will download, build, and install the required library within the package's directory.
+This may need to be run with `sudo` if the package is installed to a system-level site-packages directory.

 Verifying the package is working as intended can be accomplished via a simple test command, which should print out the MultiMarkdown version in use: